zowe/docs-site/docs/user-guide/cli-using-team-configuration-application-developers.md

 ## Editing team profiles

-After the initial setup, as a system programmer you can define additional mainframe services to the team (or user-specific) configuration file.
+After the initial setup, as an application developer you can define additional mainframe services to the team (or *user-specific*) configuration file.

-Open the `~/.zowe/zowe.config.json` file in a text editor or IDE on your computer.
+Open the `~/.zowe/zowe.config.json` file in a text editor or an IDE (such as Visual Stuide Code) on your computer.
 The profiles object contains connection and other frequently needed information for accessing various services.

-For example:
+**Example:**

 ```
 {